jklsnt/taproot3/src/mathematics/linear_algebra/KBxDataTopologyFinal.md

 		- the dim of this space gives us the number of holes in $X$
 - we can represent stuff as matricies and then look at the dim of them

+something about $C_x$ and spans?? of.. verticies? edges?? #question what is this